Baylor Bears vs. Oklahoma Sooners Odds, Analysis, College Football Betting Pick

 Why the Oklahoma Sooners can cover the spread

 The Sooners are 4-0 on the season after surviving the upset attempt of a game Army outfit last week 28-21 in overtime.
-Oklahoma scored touchdowns on its first three possessions of the game, but allowed the Black Knights to tie the score at 21-21 late in the third quarter.
+Oklahoma scored touchdowns on its first three possessions of the game but allowed the Black Knights to tie the score at 21-21 late in the third quarter.

 The Sooners had a chance to win in regulation but missed a 33-yard field goal at the buzzer.
 Oklahoma then scored on a Kyler Murray touchdown pass, his third of the game, in the top of the first OT, then held with a defensive stop in the bottom of the frame.

 On the day Oklahoma got beat all over the stat sheet, as Army used several long drives to shorten the game.
-But Murray threw for 165 yards and ran for 71 more, while the OU defense came up with two late take-aways to hold off the Knights.
+But Murray threw for 165 yards and ran for 71 more, while the OU defense came up with two late takeaways to hold off the Knights.

 Two weeks ago the Sooners opened Big 12 play with a 37-27 victory at Iowa State, avenging that loss from last season.